 Provincial & Federal Requirements

-Other legislation concerning streamside areas may apply to your project including, but not limited to, the Federal Fisheries Act, Provincial Water Act, flood protection requirements, and municipal zoning and other bylaws.
+Other legislation concerning streamside areas may apply to your project including, but not limited to, the Federal Fisheries Act, Provincial Water Sustainability Act, flood protection requirements, and municipal zoning and other bylaws.

 Information on the Federal permitting requirements for working around water can be found on the Department of Fisheries and Oceans website.
 Note: It may take up to 90 days to receive a Fisheries Act Authorization, please plan accordingly.

 Information on the Provincial permitting requirements for working around water and dewatering can be found on the Ministry of Forest, Land & Natural Resource Operations website.
 Note: It may take more than 140 days to receive a Water Sustainability Act Approval, please plan accordingly.

 Port Metro Vancouver